animo/minor-blockchain-2020/docs/course-overview.md

 - Final assignment
 - Grading matrix

-Lessons will be 2 hours long, 1 hour of which will be providing a theoretical framework and context surrounding different blockchain topics.
-The other hour will be practical, based on the [cryptozombies](https://cryptozombies.io/) lessons.
+Lessons will be 2 hours long.

 At the end of the course we'll do a feedback session to improve material, improve it and make it open source.

 ## Lesson structure

-### Week 1: Getting started and the basics of Smart Contracts
+### Week 1: Getting started and the basics of smart contracts

 1. Course Introduction